-mvn -f openSF.build/pom.xml clean verify
+\$ mvn -f openSF.pom clean verify

-'verify" target builds the product and runs unit tests.
-If such tests fail, the build stops immediately and product files are not generated.
-If such behaviour is not desired, there are two different options: Passing the -fae ("fail at end") flag to Maven.
-In this case, the test failure will be noted and the build will be reported as "failed", but the product files will still be generated.
-Using the "package" target instead of "verify", which skips the execution of the unit tests.
+The "verify" target builds the product and runs unit tests.
+If such tests fail, the build stops immediately and the product files are not generated.
+If such behaviour is not desired, there are two different options:

+- □ Passing the -fae ("fail at end") flag to Maven.
+In this case, the test failure will be noted and the build will be reported as "failed", but the product files will still be generated. - □ Replacing the "verify" target with "package", which skips the execution of the unit tests. - Adding the "site" target, which produces code quality reports using the PMD and Checkstyle tools.